STATWORX/blog/dynamic-shinyUI-pt1/shiny_dynamic_ui.md

 do.call(tabsetPanel, myTabs)
 ```

-This creates the HTML for a tabset panel with a user-chosen number of tabs that all have a unique title and can be filled with content.
+This creates the HTML for a `tabsetPanel` with a user-chosen number of tabs that all have a unique title and can be filled with content.
 You can try it out with this example app:

 ```R
 library(shiny)